 If you like wine visit The Valley Cork and enjoy a glass of vino and cheese plate to go with.
 They are owned and operated by Chris and Lindi, who returned to Luray in 2014 to raise their two daughters in the town where they grew up, after living in Washington, DC for a decade.

 9. Stop in at the Luray Train Station: A Museum and Visitor Center

 The Visitor Center is the perfect resource to speak to someone about additional things to do in the area or greater Shenandoah Valley region.
-There’s also a lot of pamphlets and brochures for assorted activities in the area on the right wall after you walk through the front door.
+There are also a lot of pamphlets and brochures for assorted activities in the area on the right wall after you walk through the front door.